Serenity 6.4.3 Release Notes (2023-01-07)

 Removed TemplateBundle, Introduced ColumnAndFormBundle

-You may have the following bundle definition in your appsettings.bundles.json
+You might have the following bundle definition in your appsettings.bundles.json

 :